eHarmony/vw-webservice/README.md

 --------------

+Testing the web service:

 You can try to submit individual examples to the web service using curl.
 Example:

-~> curl -H "Content-Type:text/plain" --data-binary @/path/to/examples.txt http://lp-prod1.dc1.eharmony.com:8080/vw-webservice/predict -v
+~> curl -H "Content-Type:text/plain" --data-binary @/path/to/examples.txt http://boxRunningJetty:8080/vw-webservice/predict -v

 Note that your examples.txt must have this format: